John Lindley (British Army officer): Military career

 The Staff College, Camberley, class in 1890.
 Stood in the back row, fourth from the left, is John Lindley.

 John Edward Lindley was born on 15 September 1860, the son of Nathaniel Lindley, Baron Lindley and Sarah Katherine Teale.

 Lindley was commissioned into the South Staffordshire Regiment but transferred to the 1st The Royal Dragoons on 19 November 1881.

 He attended the Staff College, Camberley from 1890 to 1891.
+In June 1899 he became a deputy assistant adjutant general.

+After serving in the Second Boer War, he was made commandant of the School of Instruction for Imperial Yeomanry in September 1901.

+He was promoted to colonel and served as an assistant adjutant general with North-Eastern District in November 1903.

-After serving in the Second Boer War, he became adjutant general at Northern Command in 1903, commandant of the Cavalry School in May 1905, where he took over from Brevet Colonel The Hon.
+He then became adjutant general at Northern Command later in 1903, and commandant of the Cavalry School in May 1905, where he took over from Brevet Colonel The Hon.
 Julian Byng.

-After having served as commandant of the School of Instruction for Imperial Yeomanry, he was promoted to colonel and served as an assistant adjutant general with North-Eastern District in November 1903.
-He then succeeded Colonel Michael Rimington as commander of the 3rd Cavalry Brigade in January 1907, for which he was promoted to the temporary rank of brigadier general.
+He then succeeded Colonel Michael Rimington as general officer commanding (GOC) of the 3rd Cavalry Brigade, for which he was promoted to the temporary rank of brigadier general whilst holding this appointment, on 26 January 1907.

 Still in command of the brigade, he was promoted to major general in October 1910.
 He was made colonel of the 1st (Royal) Dragoons in March 1912, taking over from Major General Francis Russell, who had died.

 He went on to become general officer commanding (GOC) the Welsh Division, later the 53rd (Welsh) Division, in October 1914, two months after the British entry into World War I. He landed with his division at Suvla Bay on 6 August 1915 during the Gallipoli campaign, in which action his division suffered significant losses: he voluntarily handed over his command, saying that he had "lost control", on 16 August.
 He was appointed a base commandant on 19 August, leaving that post on 3 October the same year.
 He retired on 25 March 1917 citing "ill-health contracted on active service", and then on 16 April 1919 resigned as colonel of the 1st Dragoons.